fiza-pathan/fiza-pathan/README.md

 - 😄 Pronouns: She/Her

 - ⚡ Fun fact: ***I once hiked up a mountain just to get the perfect sunrise shot, and ended up using that photo as the background for a data visualization project.
-  Turns out, nature and data make a great team!😃🤭😃***
+  Turns out, nature and data make a great team!😃😃***

 <!---